sergeytsivin/chef-solo-sample/README.md

 ChefSolo
 ========

-This is a minimalistic Vagrant project that creates a single page web app.
+This is a bare minimum Vagrant project that creates a single page web app.
 The main purpose is to demonstrate how a working project can be created with minimum set of recipes.

 App is deployed using Chef Solo.
 It will install apache and php5 and create/enable a virtual host which can be